Two-loop corrections to the QCD propagators within the Curci-Ferrari model: Introduction

 \section{Introduction}

 The success of the Standard Model of particle physics in describing three out of the four fundamental interactions is not in any doubt.
 Nonetheless, while the properties of the electroweak sector are very well understood over a large range of energies, that part describing the strong sector is not.
-At high energy, the quarks and gluons that are the fundamental fields of the $SU(3)$ gauge theory of the strong sector, known as Quantum Chromodynamics (QCD), behave asymptotically as free entities, \cite{grosswilczek,politzer}.
+At high energy, the quarks and gluons, the fundamental fields of the $SU(3)$ gauge theory of the strong sector known as Quantum Chromodynamics (QCD), behave asymptotically as free entities, \cite{grosswilczek,politzer}.
 This is only a high energy property, however, as in reality such quark and gluon states are never realized in Nature as observable particles.
-Instead they are confined within nucleons and from lattice gauge studies of their propagators, it has become clear that they do not share the same fundamental behaviour as the electrons and photons of Quantum Electrodynamics.
-A distinctive feature is that, as a function of the momentum $p^2$ the propagators do not have a simple real pole.
+Instead, they are confined within nucleons and from lattice gauge studies of their propagators, it has become clear that they do not share the same fundamental behaviour as the electrons and photons of Quantum Electrodynamics.
+A distinctive feature is that, as a function of the momentum $p^2$, the propagators do not have a simple real pole.
 See, for instance, \cite{glmq12,glmq13,glmq14,glmq15,glmq16,glmq17,glmq18,glmq19,glmq20}.

 Consequently there have been numerous theoretical attempts to explain the behaviour of the gluon propagator analytically.
 The most common approaches rely on non-perturbative methods such as the Dyson-Schwinger equations \cite{Huber:2020keu} or the functional renormalization group \cite{Cyrol:2016tym}.
-Alongside these non-perturbative studies, it has also been advocated that valuable information could be obtained from perturbative methods \cite{Tissier:2010ts}.
-All these approaches centre around a common theme of there being a non-zero mass scale of some sort that is active primarily at low energies.
+Alongside these non-perturbative studies, it has also been advocated that valuable information could be obtained from perturbative methods \cite{Tissier:2010ts,Reinosa:2017qtf,Pelaez:2021tpq}.
+All these approaches centre around a common theme of there being a non-zero mass scale of some sort in the pure gauge sector of QCD -- also referred to in what follows as the Yang-Mills (YM) sector -- that is active primarily at low energies.